LearnNavi/keypuk-ninavi/README.md

 Keypuk NìNa’vi
 ==============
 A Greasemonkey Userscript to alter Facebook to display words in Na'vi.
-(New: And Dothraki!
+(New: And Dothraki and Valyrian!
 See below.)

 There is a [Discussion and community page](http://forum.learnnavi.org/navify-the-web/keypuk-ninavi-%28navi-facebook-project%29) on the LearnNavi.org forums.

 The code is from [Secwepemc Facebook](https://github.com/neskie/secwepemc-facebook) written by Neskie Manuel, and the Na'vi translations are our own.
 Secwepemc Facebook is no longer updated, as sadly Manuel has passed away.
 We are extremely grateful for his work.
+This work has been improved upon greatly by [Kevin Scanne](https://github.com/kscanne/secwepemc-facebook), of which this could now be considered a fork.

 Requirements
 ------------